 Breast implants are VERY tough, especially silicone ones.
 They can usually withstand a couple of hundred kilograms of pressure before they rupture.
 If you’re worried about your implants “popping” during usual foreplay, you should rest assured that they won’t.

-Breast implants are considered very safe devices that have shown no life-threatening long term side effects.
-The only exception is the very rare occurrence of breast implant cancer (BIA-ALCL) that’s recently been linked to textured implants only, specifically BIOCELL implants by Allergan.
-As for smooth implants, there are still no reports of associated BIA-ALCL.
+Breast implants are considered low risk devices that have shown no life-threatening long term side effects.
+The only exception is the very rare occurrence of breast implant cancer (BIA-ALCL) that’s recently been linked to textured implants only.
+As for smooth implants, there are no reports of associated BIA-ALCL.

 As you get older, the skin and tissue around your breast implants will still age and some degree of sagging skin will develop.
-Depending on your specific case, you might need breast revision surgery that can include implant replacement, breast lifting (mastopexy), or a combination of the two.
+Depending on your specific case, you might need breast revision surgery that can include implant replacement or removal, breast lifting or a combination of the two.

 If your implants rupture and you don’t replace them, there’s a chance that the leaking material will cause tissue inflammation and subsequent capsular contracture and breast deformity.
 If your implants are still maintaining their integrity without causing any problems, there’s no reason why you should remove them, regardless of how long you’ve had them.